 How to Clean Hiking Boots Like a Pro (5 Easy Steps and Tips)

-For me, dirty hiking boots clearly show I’ve been on an amazing adventure.
-However, I know that at the end of the day, I can’t store boots with all of that dirt on there as a badge of honor.
+Dirty hiking boots remind me of an amazing adventure.
+But by day’s end, I can’t store boots with all that dirt as a badge of honor.

-Caked-on mud from gritty trails can cause both leather and synthetic fabric boots to break down quicker and causes unnecessary wear and tear on the materials.
+Caked-on mud from gritty trails can cause both leather and synthetic fabric boots to break down quicker and cause unnecessary wear and tear on the materials.

 Quick Summary